icyphy/accessors/accessors/web/hosts/node/test/README.txt

 This directory contains an implementation of a Node.js swarmlet host.

-To start the interactive version of the Node.js host:
+To start the interactive version of the Node.js host, invoke:

-> node nodeHost.js
+  node nodeHostShell.js

+which should display:

   Welcome to the Node swarmlet host (nsh).
 Type exit to exit, help for help. nsh>

 At the prompt (nsh>), you can enter JavaScript statements or expressions.